ICT Assurance helps government agencies deliver successful ICT projects. Supporting NSW Government agencies by:

 - Standardised metric-driven project status

-Read about the principles and arrangements for the ICT Assurance Framework.
+Read about the principles and arrangements for the ICT Digital Assurance Framework (PDF, 1.54 MB).

 Getting started with ICT Assurance